Her Loss

-Her Loss is a collaborative studio album by Canadian rapper Drake and Atlanta-based rapper 21 Savage.
+Her Loss is a collaborative album by rappers Drake and 21 Savage.
 It was released on November 4, 2022, through OVO Sound and Republic Records.
 The album features a sole guest appearance from Travis Scott.

-Despite receiving mixed reviews from critics, Her Loss performed well commercially, debuting at number one on the Canadian Albums and US Billboard 200 charts, among other countries.
+Production was handled by Drake and 21 Savage's frequent collaborators Boi-1da and Metro Boomin, along with Oz, Tay Keith, Vinylz, Wheezy, Taz Taylor, and Lil Yachty, among others.
+It is the final installment of what Drake described as "a trilogy of albums", following Certified Lover Boy (2021) and Honestly, Nevermind (2022).

+Drake and 21 Savage have frequently collaborated since 2016, with Her Loss announced in the music video for "Jimmy Cooks".
+During marketing, Drake and 21 Savage spoofed music promotion techniques, including a Vogue cover, Cartier advertisement, Tiny Desk Concert, interview on The Howard Stern Show, and televised and online live performances on Saturday Night Live and ColorsxStudios: the artists settled after being sued by Condé Nast for using Vogue trademarks without permission.
+Originally set for release on October 28, 2022, Her Loss was delayed to November 4.

+The album received mixed reviews from critics, with praise for its fan service but criticism for some of its lyrics, which garnered controversy.
+Her Loss opened with first-week sales of 404,000 album-equivalent units in the United States and topped the Billboard 200 and was supported by the singles "Rich Flex", "Circo Loco", and "Spin Bout U".
+It was nominated for Best Rap Album at the 66th Grammy Awards.

 Background

-The album came after the duo's previous collaborations on "Sneakin' (2016), "Issa" (2017), "Mr. Right Now" (2020), and "Knife Talk" (2021).
+Her Loss came after the duo's previous collaborations on "Sneakin' (2016), "Issa" (2017), "Mr. Right Now" (2020), and "Knife Talk" (2021).
 On June 17, 2022, Drake released the song "Jimmy Cooks" featuring 21 Savage as the final track of his seventh studio album Honestly, Nevermind.
 Upon release, the song was the most successful track off the album and debuted at number one on the Billboard Hot 100, but the song was not officially serviced to mainstream radio as a single until October 11.
 On October 19, Drake performed as a surprise guest at one of 21 Savage's concerts in Atlanta.

 On October 21, Drake announced the "Jimmy Cooks" music video would be released on 21 Savage's 30th birthday a day later.
 The video was eventually released that day.
 The visuals were briefly interrupted at the 1:25-mark, with text in typographic letters appearing reading "Her Loss – album by Drake and 21 Savage – October 28, 2022".
 The album was then confirmed by OVO and Republic on their social media.
 On October 26, Drake announced the album had been delayed to November 4, 2022, due to OVO record producer 40 contracting COVID-19 during the album's mixing and mastering process.
 The tracklist was revealed on November 3.
+On November 26, 2022, Drake revealed that the album is part of a trilogy of albums following Certified Lover Boy and Honestly, Nevermind.